 The best way to distinguish between mental health issues and normal grief and mourning is to know what to look for.
 Though grief and mourning do not follow a set timeline, pattern, or set of rules, the process of grieving and mourning usually begins to lessen over time.
-It starts out acute, intense, and overwhelming, and it slowly becomes more manageable, predictable, and less frequent.
-Though we loss parents never truly stop grieving our loss or losses, we do become better equipped at handling the emotions that happen when we remember or feel triggered.
+It starts acute, intense, and overwhelming, and it slowly becomes more manageable, predictable, and less frequent.
+Though loss parents never truly stop grieving our loss or losses, we do become better equipped to handle the emotions that happen when we remember or feel triggered.

 Perinatal mood and anxiety disorders and complicated grief are prolonged, intense, and overwhelming.
 They are marked by thoughts and behaviors that are ego-dystonic, or in conflict with who the person was before the diagnosis and loss and in conflict with the person’s ideal self-image.
 These thoughts and behaviors include dreams, impulses, compulsive behaviors, desires, and intrusive thoughts.

 Intrusive or obsessive thoughts are unwelcome, involuntary, and often repetitive thoughts, mental images, worries, or ideas that are deeply distressing.
 They can feel impossible to manage or eliminate, and they can cause anxiety.
 Intrusive thoughts are a common symptom of perinatal mood and anxiety disorders.